Public Wi-Fi Security Risks

 Turn Off File Sharing

 File sharing poses significant security risks, particularly on public Wi-Fi networks, where cybercriminals may exploit vulnerabilities to gain access to your device.
-Prevent unauthorised access to your files and thwart malware installation attempts by disabling file-sharing features on your device.
+Prevent unauthorised access to your files and stop malware installation attempts by disabling file-sharing features on your device.

 Keep Your Firewall Enabled